MrHexG/EmX/README.md

 * _Cat - Sends a randomly generated picture of a catto!
 * _Hangman - Play hangman with many different types of topics!
 * _covid <country> - Gives the latest stats of COVID-19 via this [COVID-19 API](https://github.com/backtrackbaba/covid-api)
-* _udefine <word> - Uses the Urban Dictionary API to define te word. (chooses the top result only)
+* _udefine <word> - Uses the Urban Dictionary API to define the word. (chooses the top result only)

 ## Invite EmX
 To invite EmX to your server, just click this ---> [Invite](https://discordapp.com/oauth2/authorize?client_id=612536352751353886&permissions=523328&scope=bot)

 ## Hosting
+``Please do give me the credit if you decide to self-host the bot or use my code.``

 If you're choosing to host the bot on your own, the instructions below will help you.
-If you'd like to contribute and help me add more commands and ideas, contact me via Email (spshewkani@gmail.com) or [Discord](https://discord.io/SZYMusic).
-You can also create an Issue in the Issue tab to give me an idea or command that you'd like to see in the future.
+If you'd like to contribute and help me add more commands and ideas, contact me via Email (spshewkani@gmail.com) or [Discord](https://discord.io/SZYMusic). `You can also create an Issue in the Issue tab to give me an idea or command that you'd like to see in the future.`

 ### Prerequisites
 What you need to install: